LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Experiments

 \section{Experiments}

-In the section, several basic tests and comparisons between our method and the state-of-the-art features are carried out, and then several extended applications are evaluated to justify the superiority of our method.
-These method are evaluated on two public datasets: KITTI odometry benchmark \cite{Geiger2012} and StevenVLP benchmark \cite{Shan2018}.
-The scans of KITTI are collected in different scenes (such as city, rural, forest, highway, etc.), and Steven's are collected in campus scene.
-In addition, the scans of KITTI are collected from Velodyne HDL-64E S2 at a rate of 10 Hz, and Steven's are collected from Velodyne VLP-16 at a rate of 10Hz.
-Therefore, the number of points in a scan of KITTI is much more than that for the scan in Steven, which challenges the real-time performance of the feature extraction algorithms.
-In addition, the frequency (10 Hz) of the LiDAR requires the processing time of all algorithms within 100 milliseconds.
-For the parameter settings, since our algorithm is specifically for 3D LiDAR, we set $Th_{ns} = 10$ when using the HDL-64E, $Th_{ns} = 4$ when using the VLP-16.
-Other parameters are the same in the two datasets, they are as follows: $N = 10$ in \cref{equation1}, $Th_{\nabla} = 1$ in \cref{Keypoints Extraction Module}, $Th_{dist} = 0.4$ and $Th_{np} = 12$ in Algorithm \ref{alg:A}, $Th_{score} = 3$ in \cref{Similarity Measurement and Reverse Matching}.
-The code is executed on a notebook with an Intel Core i7-8770 @2.2GHz processor and 16 GB RAM.
+In this section, we first perform the basic matching performance and real-time performance evaluation, then we extend LinK3D to the LiDAR odometry task.
+KITTI odometry \cite{Geiger2012}, M2DGR \cite{yin2021m2dgr} and StevenVLP \cite{Shan2018} datasets are used for the evaluation.
+The point clouds in KITTI were collected from different street environments (such as inner city, suburb, forest, and high-way) by a 64-beam Velodyne LiDAR at a rate of 10 Hz.
+The point clouds of M2DGR are collected by a 32-beam Velodyne LiDAR, and the point clouds of Steven were collected from the campus scene by a 16-beam Velodyne LiDAR at a rate of 10 Hz.
+The frequency (10 Hz) of the LiDAR requires the processing time of all algorithms to run within 100 milliseconds.
+The parameters of our algorithm are set as follows: $Th_{\nabla} = 10$ in \cref{Keypoints Extraction Module}; $Th_{dist} = 0.4$, $Th_{point} = 12$, $Th_{line} = 4$ in Algorithm \ref{alg:A}; $Th_{score} = 3$ in \cref{Similarity Measurement and Reverse Matching}.
+The code is executed on a desktop with an Intel Core i7-12700 @ 2.10 GHz processor and 16 GB of RAM.